-The City of Dana Point has developed and adopted certain City codes that can help maintain the quality of life in your neighborhood.
-The city does this by working in partnership with the residents of Dana Point.
+The City of Dana Point has developed and adopted certain City codes that help maintain the quality of life in your neighborhood.
+The City does this by working in partnership with the residents of Dana Point.

 In order to promote and maintain a safe and desirable living and working environment, the City administers a comprehensive enforcement program to correct violations of the Municipal Codes.
 Common concerns include: